carolsemerano/election-analysis/README.md

 # Election Analysis with Python

 ## Overview of Election Audit
-The purpose of this project is to analyze data from a election, using a python script to determine the winner, as well as votes per candidate, votes per county, and total votes.
+The purpose of this project is to analyze data from a congressional election, using a python script to determine the winner, as well as votes per candidate, votes per county, and total votes.
 The election data is presented in a csv file, and the results are printed in a txt file.
-Input file can be found on [election-results.csv](Resources/election_results.csv), the output on [election.txt](analysis/election_results.txt), and the script on [PyPoll_Challenge.py](PyPoll_Challenge.py).
+Input file can be found on [election-results.csv](Resources/election_results.csv), the output on [election-results.txt](analysis/election_results.txt), and the script on [PyPoll_Challenge.py](PyPoll_Challenge.py).

 ## Election-Audit Results
 Using a bulleted list, address the following election outcomes.
 Use images or examples of your code as support where necessary.